wpmetabox/docsv2/docs/creating-fields-with-code.md

 :::caution Gutenberg

-Gutenberg editor does **not** support extra contexts.
-Only `normal`, and `side` contexts are supported.
-If you use Gutenberg for your post types, use these contexts only.
+Gutenberg editor only supports `normal` and `side` contexts.
+Other extra contexts are not supported.

 :::